nickisnoble/shed/README.md

 ## Plans

 ## The create command
 Creates new projects from boilerplates.
 Defaults to static.
 This is the core functionality.
+Boilerplates/templates are possibly stored in `~/.shed/templates`, and are each version controlled (though `.git` is not copied during the `create` command).
+Also fills in package.json, etc, with the proper info.

 Should work like this: